-a) The application of the Company's accounting policy for mineral property expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company.

-Assets or cash-generating units are evaluated at each reporting date to determine whether there are any indications of impairment.
-The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's mineral property assets.

-In respect of costs incurred for its investment in mineral property assets, management has determined there are no indicators of impairment.
-Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit, including geologic and metallurgic information, economics assessment/ studies, accessible facilities and existing permits.

-- b) Although the Company has taken steps to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.
-Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - c) Although the Company has taken steps to identify any decommissioning liabilities related to mineral properties in which it has an interest, there may be unidentified decommissioning liabilities present.
+- a) The application of the Company's accounting policy for mineral property expenditures requires judgment in determining whether it is likely that future economic benefits will flow to the Company. - Assets or cash-generating units are evaluated at each reporting date to determine whether there are any indications of impairment.
+The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's mineral property assets. - In respect of costs incurred for its investment in mineral property assets, management has determined there are no indicators of impairment.
+Management uses several criteria in its assessments of economic recoverability and probability of future economic benefit, including geologic and metallurgic information, economics assessment/studies, accessible facilities and existing permits. - b) Although the Company has taken steps to verify title to mineral properties in which it has an interest, these procedures do not guarantee the Company's title.
+Such properties may be subject to prior agreements or transfers and title may be affected by undetected defects. - c) Although the Company has taken steps to identify any decommissioning liabilities related to mineral properties in which it has an interest, there may be unidentified decommissioning liabilities present. - d) The Company applies judgment in determining whether a lease contract contains an identified asset, whether they have the right to control the asset, and the lease term.
+The lease term is based on considering facts and circumstances, both qualitative and quantitative, that can create an economic incentive to exercise renewal options.
+Management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not to exercise a termination option. - e) The assessment of the Company's ability to continue as a going concern and to raise sufficient funds to pay its ongoing operating expenditures, meet its liabilities for the ensuing year, and to fund planned and contractual exploration programs involves significant judgment based on historical experience and other factors, including expectation of future events that are believed to be reasonable under the circumstances.

-4. CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS (cont'd)